Chart Color Schemes

 Population growth drivers in Tatura are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Tatura's estimated population is around 5,255.
-This reflects an increase of 300 people since the 2021 Census, which reported a population of 4,955 people.
-The change is inferred from AreaSearch's estimate of resident population at 4,925 following examination of the latest ERP data release by the ABS in June 2024, and an additional 187 validated new addresses since the Census date.
-This level of population equates to a density ratio of 42 persons per square kilometer.
-Tatura's growth rate of 6.1% since the 2021 census exceeded both the SA4 region at 3.5% and the SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates for the broader area, the estimated population of the suburb of Tatura is around 5,272 as of Feb 2026.
+This figure represents an increase of 317 people (6.4%) since the 2021 Census, which recorded a population of 4,955 people in the suburb.
+The change is inferred from the resident population of 4,925 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 260 validated new addresses since the Census date.
+This level of population results in a density ratio of 42 persons per square kilometer, providing ample space per person.
+The suburb's growth rate of 6.4% since the 2021 census exceeded that of its SA4 region (3.7%) and SA3 area, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, the Tatura statistical area (Lv2) is predicted to experience exceptional growth over the period, with an expected increase of 2,371 persons to 2041, reflecting a gain of 39.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
+Future population dynamics anticipate exceptional growth, placing the suburb in the top 10 percent of locations outside capital cities.
+By 2041, the area is expected to increase by 2,384 persons based on aggregated SA2-level projections, reflecting an overall increase of 39.4% over the 17 years.

 Frequently Asked Questions - Population